 The company has directed or cooperated on projects in Indiana, Illinois, Kentucky, Ohio, Michigan, Missouri and Wisconsin.
 From the onset, HAR has endeavored to provide our employers and clientele cost effective and competent technical services with the completion of projects on time, and within budget constraints foremost in mind.

-Over the last twenty-seven years, HAR personnel have been involved in numerous projects requiring expertise in systematic metal artifact detection, precision survey, site mapping and documentation; as well as, analysis of historical period archaeological sites including 18th and 19th century battlefields, military encampments, pioneer cemeteries, homesteads and Native American villages.
+Over the last twenty-nine years, HAR personnel have been involved in numerous projects requiring expertise in systematic metal artifact detection, precision survey, site mapping and documentation; as well as, analysis of historical period archaeological sites including 18th and 19th century battlefields, military encampments, pioneer cemeteries, homesteads and Native American villages.

 Proficiency with state-of-the-art technologies including Ground Penetrating Radar (GPR), precision Global Positioning System (GPS) and electronic total station survey equipment has allowed HAR to design and empirically refine noninvasive geophysical investigation techniques and to accurately document and map hundreds of poorly defined or damaged pioneer cemeteries.
 Additional information pertaining to cemetery studies may be found here.